jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 **Key Tabs & Structure:**
 * **Original:** Contains the full cleaned export from BigQuery, including yearly prevalence rates for each condition (obesity, diabetes, smoking, depression) from 2012–2022 across five selected states.
 Also includes calculated prior-year values and year-over-year (YoY) percent changes to support longitudinal trend analysis.
 * **Summary:** Displays each state's 10-year average prevalence for all four conditions alongside the combined five-state average as a benchmark.
 Includes a visual above/below indicator for quick comparison and a ranking table based on absolute change from 2012 to 2022, highlighting relative performance across states.
+Created a bar chart from the absolute change between 2022 and 2012 to have a clear visualization.
 * **Obesity / Diabetes / Smoking / Depression:** These four tabs isolate each individual condition for deeper inspection.
 Each tab includes:
   * Annual values and Year-over-Year percent change values by state from 2012–2022
   * State-specific 10-year averages